C++ Dijkstra Algorithm Using The Priority Queue - C++ Programming Tutorial

 How to add an edge to the graph?

-The list of pairs created has two arguments.
-One will contain the vertex, and the other will contain the weight associated with it.
+The generated list of pairs consists of two parameters.
+One parameter will store the vertex, while the other parameter will store the corresponding weight.

-As the graph is bidirectional, we can add the same weight to the opposite vertex.
+Since the graph is bidirectional, we can assign an equal weight to the corresponding vertex in the opposite direction.

 Code: